Kotor Kitties is the first high-quality, high-volume sterilisation project and the first trap-neuter-return project in Montenegro!

 €5 pays for medicine to help cats recover from anaesthesia quickly.

 €36.20 sterilises a cat.
-A gift to one cat that's really a gift to over 11 million kittens that won't suffer and die on the streets of Montenegro.
+A gift to one cat that's really a gift to the millions kittens that won't suffer and die on the streets of Montenegro.

 Please click the button below to make a donation of any amount now!